-Agency recognition and staff and/or volunteer accreditation allows non-profit organizations and their non- attorney staff and/or volunteers to practice immigration law.
+Agency recognition and staff and/or volunteer accreditation allows non-profit organizations and their nonattorney staff and/or volunteers to practice immigration law.
 It is an essential tool for increasing capacity to serve low-income, vulnerable immigrant populations with high quality, charitable immigration legal services.
 An organization with multiple office locations may want to obtain recognition for those offices so its accredited representative(s) can offer immigration legal services in those locations.
 If the organization has or is seeking recognition at one office location, it may request extension to additional office locations at any time if those locations meet the eligibility requirements.
 Otherwise, an organization may need to seek separate recognition for those office locations.

-Once the organization files for an extension of recognition for its other office locations and it is approved by DOJ Office of Legal Access Programs (OLAP), the accredited representative is authorized to practice immigration law at those recognized office locations without having to file an accreditation application for each of those locations.
+Once the organization files for an extension of recognition for its other office locations and it is approved by the Department of Justice Recognition and Accreditation Program (DOJ R & A Program) the accredited representative is authorized to practice immigration law at those recognized office locations without having to file an accreditation application for each of those locations.
 Please refer to CLINIC's Accreditation Checklists for more information about eligibility requirements for accreditation.